-We wish "them to observe . . . our Faith and true Allegiance to his Majesty King George the Third . . . to support him in the legal Exercise of all his just Rights and Prerogatives; . . . that British Subjects in America are entitled to the same Rights and Privileges as their Fellow Subjects possess in Britain; and therefore, that the Power assumed by the British Parliament to bind America by their Statutes, in all Cases whatsoever, is unconstitutional. . . .
-The original Constitution of the American Colonies possessing their Assemblies with the sole Right of directing their internal Polity. . . . but it is our Desire that you cordially co-operate with our Sister Colonies in General Congress . . . for the Accomplishment of . . . valuable Ends" (Instructions for the [Virginia] Deputies appointed to meet in General Congress, August 6, 1774).
+exercise of all his just Rights and Prerogatives . . . that British subjects in America are entitled to the same rights and privileges as their Fellow Subjects in Britain.
+And therefore that the Power assumed by the British Parliament to bind America by their Statutes in all Cases whatsoever is unconstitutional. . . .
+The original Constitution of the American Colonies possesses their Assemblies with the sole Right of directing their internal Polity . . . but it is our Desire that you cordially co-operate with our Sister Colonies in General Congress . . . for the Accomplishment of valuable Ends."
+(Instructions for the [Virginia] Deputies appointed to meet in General Congress, August 6, 1774)

 Mr. Jefferson, from Albemarle County, who could not attend the convention because of illness, sent some lengthy notes that he desired to be included in the deputies' instructions.
-Alas, alack, the tenor of Mr. Jefferson's comments proved inflammatory to the extreme, and his document was tabled by the delegates.
+Alas, alack, the tenor of Mr. Jefferson's comments proved inflammatory to the extreme and his document was tabled by the delegates.

-So next month these seven Virginians will go off to the City of Brotherly Love.
+So next month these seven Virginians will go off to the city of Brotherly Love.
 As we know from their instructions, there will be ample expression of faith and allegiance to our sovereign coupled with a deep and abiding conviction of our rights as freeborn Englishmen.
-God save the King and give wisdom to our deputies to the general congress!
+God save the king and give wisdom to our Deputies to the general congress!